-Each Group will keep the reputation of the ASRC in good standing.
+3.4.1 Each Group will keep the reputation of the ASRC in good standing.

-Each Group will maintain at all times as a minimum the standards of certification, operational readiness and capability specified in the ASRC Training Standards and Operations Manual.
+3.4.2 Each Group will maintain at all times, at a minimum, the standards of certification, operational readiness and capability specified in the ASRC governing documents.

-Violations of a Group's responsibilities as designated in the Articles of Incorporation, Bylaws, Training Standards, Operations Manual or Administration Manual may be cause for the Group's status to be suspended, lowered or revoked by the ASRC Board.
-A Group's status shall be altered by a vote of three-fourths of the Board, or by a vote of two-thirds of the conference wide Certified Membership.
-All members of a Group which has had its status revoked, except Probationary Members, shall be granted the opportunity of application for Conference member- at-large status, or equivalent membership in another Group.
+3.4.3 Violations of a Group's responsibilities as designated in the Articles of Incorporation, Bylaws, Credentialing Policy Manual, Operational Guidance Manual or Administrative Manual may be cause for the Group's status to be suspended, lowered or revoked by the ASRC Board.
+A Group's status shall be altered by a vote of three-fourths of the ASRC Board, or by a vote of two-thirds of the conference wide Certified Membership.
+All members of a Group which has had its status revoked, except Probationary Members, shall be granted the opportunity of application for Conference At-Large membership, or application for equivalent membership in another Group.

-Association With Other Organizations
+4. Association with Other Organizations

-The Board is empowered to enter into cooperative agreements, formal or informal, with other organizations and agencies, provided:
+4.1 The ASRC Board is empowered to enter into cooperative agreements, formal or informal, with other organizations and agencies, provided:

-Such agreements are in the best interest of providing enhanced search and rescue or rescue-related service to the public.
+4.1.1 Such agreements are in the best interest of providing enhanced search and rescue or rescue-related service to the public.

-Such agreements do not conflict with the Articles of Incorporation or Bylaws;
+4.1.2 Such agreements do not conflict with the Articles of Incorporation or Bylaws.

-Such agreements do not impair the effectiveness of the ASRC in providing services to the public.
+4.1.3 Such agreements do not impair the effectiveness of the ASRC in providing services to the public.